 Also, the majority (86%) of farmers in Nigeria are within the middle age group of 26-54 years.
 This is within the ages defined as economically productive in population that is 15-64 years.
 About 14 % were aged more than 54 years.
 The household is also the major source of farm labour in small-scale agriculture, though most farm operations in the study area are gender specific.
 The contributions of women cannot be overemphasized especially during harvesting, threshing, winnowing and bagging.

-Efforts must be made to encourage more women to participate in agriculture and agriculture value chain.
-This can be done via sensitization campaigns to encourage both rural and urban women to pursue agricultural ventures.
+Efforts must be made to encourage more women to participate in agriculture jobs and agriculture value chain.
+This can be done via sensitization campaigns to encourage both rural and urban women to pursue agricultural careers and ventures.
 Also, special grants and financial incentives should be directed to female agricultural enterprises in order to ensure that Nigeria benefits from the skill and intelligence that women can contribute to the economy.

 Illiteracy is one of the factors militating against agricultural development in Nigeria.
 Research shows that, majority of the farmers in Nigeria don’t have formal education, only about 17 % and 13 % have primary and secondary education respectively.
 In all, about 8 % have tertiary education.
 In developed countries, all the farmers had one form of education or the other, thus the level of literacy is high and an educated farmer will be able to handle instruction manuals on input and machinery uses.
 The implication is that the prospects for the acceptance of innovations are reasonably high when farmers have formal education.

 Efforts should be made to ensure that rural dwellers get free or very affordable basic education.
 This will make it easier for them to learn about sustainable agriculture practices that improve efficiency.
 Also, continuous learning, via agriculture extension services, online classes and training seminars, is important for players in the agricultural sector to ensure that they are currently deploying the best practices on their farms and agribusiness.